About

 Staff page – University of Bristol

-Tactile Robotics Lab (now part of Dexterous Robotics)
+Resarch Group (Now part of Dexterous Robotics)

 Tactile Robotics Group, TacFest Away Day, March 2020